TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

   a normal distribution.
 Executing `?nrorm` will display a help page with other related functions for the normal distribution.

-We use the `seed()` function to seed any pseudo-random process in R, if we want to make that process reproducible.
+We use the `set.seed()` function to seed any pseudo-random process in R, if we want to make that process reproducible.
 The underlying generators are not truly random in R, but utilize algorithms that operate on one number (the seed) that is used to generate another number (the random number for this round) which is used as the seed for the next call of the